Everyone has to start somewhere and if you’re new to Gradle, this is where to begin.

 Here are some useful first steps on your journey to mastering Gradle:

 Try one or two basic tutorials to see what a Gradle build looks like, particularly the ones that match the type of project you work with (Java, native, Android, etc.).

 Make sure you’ve read 5 things you need to know about Gradle!

 Familiarize yourself with the core plugins that come packaged with Gradle, as they provide a lot of useful functionality out of the box.

-The user manual contains a lot of other useful information and you can find more tutorials on various Gradle features among the Gradle Guides.
+The user manual contains a lot of other useful information and you can find samples demonstrating various Gradle features on the samples pages.

 Gradle’s flexibility means that it readily works with other tools, such as those listed on our Gradle & Third-party Tools page.

 There are two main modes of integration: